CSDDD software: what companies actually need and what most get wrong

 This article is for informational purposes only and does not constitute legal advice.
 Consult a qualified legal professional for advice specific to your situation.

-The Corporate Sustainability Due Diligence Directive (CSDDD), Directive (EU) 2024/1760, is an EU law requiring large companies to identify, prevent, and remediate adverse human rights and environmental impacts across their supply chains.
-It applies to EU companies and non-EU companies with significant EU revenue, phased in from 2027 to 2029.
+The Corporate Sustainability Due Diligence Directive (CSDDD), Directive (EU) 2024/1760 as amended by Directive (EU) 2026/470 (Omnibus I), is an EU law requiring large companies to identify, prevent, and remediate adverse human rights and environmental impacts across their supply chains.
+As amended, it applies from 26 July 2029 to EU companies with more than 5,000 employees and €1.5 billion turnover, and to non-EU companies with equivalent EU-generated revenue.
 Unlike CSRD, which is a disclosure obligation, CSDDD is an operational obligation: it requires companies to actually conduct due diligence, not just report on it.
 Software can support parts of this process, but it cannot substitute for it.

 Why searching for CSDDD software is often the wrong first step